| Title: | 'Python' Style String Functions |

 A character vector where each element is a string to be checked. |

-A logical vector of the same length as string
+A logical vector of the same length as string, indicating whether

 each element is in title case.